 To learn more about the special formula Bona uses to make its Hardwood Floor Cleaner, check out the ingredients tab on this page of Bona.com.

 Bona Hardwood Floor Cleaner is one of the top hardwood floor cleaners on the market because it’s highly effective, pH-neutral, safe for your floors, and the environment.

 Let’s first talk about how well it works.

 It cleans wonderfully without leaving behind residue, streaks, or a harsh chemical odor.
-Best of all, I’ve been using it for years and it has NEVER caused any damage to the finish of my floors like some DIY solutions can (more on this in a minute).
+Best of all, I’ve been using it for years, and it has NEVER caused any damage to the finish of my floors, unlike some DIY solutions (more on this in a minute).

 I realize that my opinion on its cleaning performance isn’t exactly scientific, so instead of taking only my word for it, I highly recommend checking out the dozens of other reviews by satisfied customers on Amazon.